yatinghan/yatinghan.github.io/about.md

 ## Community Service
 My biggest contribution to the CMU community is debugging code for 500 freshmen per semester, as stated in the TA section.
 I also taught lab and recitations and I think I did okay.

 I participated in World Vision Singapore Famine Camp 2016.
 We didn't have any food for 30 hours.
-The Camp contained many tasks like working for food, cleaning for elderly people, and fighting with other groups with resources.
-The world is indeed small.
+The Camp contained many tasks like working for water, cleaning for elderly people, and fighting with other groups with resources.
 Our team was in the [highlight video](https://youtu.be/v-0Logx9IDU?t=125) at 2:05.

 When I was in Grade 10, I went to a pay-for-play Habitat trip in Sichuan Province, China.
 It was raining heavily all week and we did maybe 2 days of work.
 Nevertheless, it was quite touching to see how people lived there.